johnmosesman/blog/things_i_wish_i_knew/part_2.md

 config.action_mailer.smtp_settings = { :address => "localhost", :port => 1025 }
 ```

-You can see all of the emails sent in development appear at `http://localhost:1080`!
+You can see all of the emails sent in development at `http://localhost:1080`!

 ![mailcatcher](https://raw.githubusercontent.com/johnmosesman/blog/master/things_i_wish_i_knew/mailcatcher.png)